freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-30.md

 Understanding the sequence of activities is important.

-"After that" is often used to indicate what comes next in a series of actions or events.
+`After that` is often used to indicate what comes next in a series of actions or events.

-For example, if you say, "I check my emails, and after that, I attend a meeting," it means that attending the meeting is the next activity you do following the checking of emails.
+For example, if you say, `I check my emails, and after that, I attend a meeting,` it means that attending the meeting is the next activity you do following the checking of emails.

-"We have a team briefing first thing in the morning, and after that, we start our individual tasks." `First` and `after` help to understand the order of events.
+`We have a team briefing first thing in the morning, and after that, we start our individual tasks.` `First` and `after` help to understand the order of events.

 # --instructions--